tomasferrarisenda/backstage/README.md

 All of these files and directories we need to create for any new service we want to deploy.
 Luckily, we have Backstage Software Templates.

 ## How we are doing it
 Let's go into our Backstage console.
-In the Create tab on the left, we'll find the "New NGNIX in Existing Repo" Software Template
+In the Create tab on the left, we'll find the "New NGNIX in Existing Repo" Software Template.
+Click "Choose" on that card and complete with this info:
+- System: my-app
+- Service: frontend
+- Description: Frontend for the my-app system
+- Owner: my-app-frontend-subteam

+On the next, under Owner complete with your GitHub username and under Repository complete with "backstage-minikube-lab".
+Click Review and then Create.

+If all goes well, you should see a few green ticks and a "Go to PR" button.
+Click on the button.

 </br>
 </br>